olivierlh/criticalmassapplication/README.md

 At first, for the second function I tried, to do the same thing that the first function.
 I tried to remove the element that I have in double in the array.
 But I used the function indexOf in the function filter, so my function was in O(n^2).
 Then I thought if I sort every element of my array, use slice(0) and a function filter that compare my first element and my second element.
 I have a function that is in theta(nlogn) .
 So my second function is quicker than my first.

 Bonus: I decided to use a small function that display my array in html list and add a little of CSS to make it better.

+## Reference letter

+I put a reference letter too in a folder called references.
+The original reference letter was in French so I translated it and put the English version too.